The Brown Bunny: Cannes reception

+Gallo–Ebert feud

-Upon his return to the US, Gallo took a defiant stance, defending the film and finishing a new edit that clarified and tightened the storyline.
-A war of words then erupted between Gallo and film critic Roger Ebert, with Ebert writing that The Brown Bunny was the worst film in the history of Cannes, and Gallo retorting by calling Ebert a "fat pig with the physique of a slave trader."
+After the Cannes premiere, a war of words erupted between Gallo and film critic Roger Ebert, with Ebert writing that The Brown Bunny was the worst film in the history of Cannes.
+Ebert also wrote that Sevigny "reportedly cried during the screening", a statement repudiated by both Gallo and Sevigny's publicist, Amanda Horton.

+Gallo retorted by calling Ebert a "fat pig with the physique of a slave trader."
 Paraphrasing a statement attributed to Winston Churchill, Ebert responded with, "It is true that I am fat, but one day I will be thin, and he will still be the director of The Brown Bunny."
 Gallo then claimed to have put a hex on Ebert's colon, cursing the critic with cancer.
 In response, Ebert quipped that watching a video of his colonoscopy had been more entertaining than watching The Brown Bunny.

 Gallo subsequently stated that the hex had actually been placed on Ebert's prostate and that he had intended the comment to be a joke which was mistakenly taken seriously by a journalist.
 He also conceded to finding Ebert's colonoscopy comment to be an amusing comeback.

 A shorter, re-edited version of the film played later in 2003 at the Toronto International Film Festival (although it still retained the controversial sex scene).
 The new version was regarded more highly by some, even Ebert, who gave the new cut three stars out of a possible four.

+In 2004, Gallo appeared on The Howard Stern Show, and discussed his feud with Ebert, saying they had made peace.
+Ebert called into the show and talked with Gallo, and the two laughed and joked about their feud.
+However, Gallo continued to push back on Ebert's claim that the original and re-edited versions of the film were vastly different.

-On the August 28, 2004 episode of the television show Ebert & Roeper, Ebert gave the new version of the film a "thumbs up" rating.
+On the August 28, 2004, episode of the television show Ebert & Roeper, Ebert gave the new version of the film a "thumbs up" rating.
 In a column published about the same time, Ebert reported that he and Gallo had made peace.
 According to Ebert:

-In 2018 (five years after Ebert's death), however, Gallo rebuked Ebert's statement, calling it "both far-fetched and an outright lie."
-According to Gallo, "If you didn’t like the unfinished film at Cannes, you didn’t like the finished film, and vice versa."
+In 2018 (five years after Ebert's death), however, Gallo once again rebuked Ebert's statement, calling it "both far-fetched and an outright lie."
+According to Gallo, "If you didn't like the unfinished film at Cannes, you didn't like the finished film, and vice versa."
 Gallo went on to speculate that Ebert wanted to distance himself from "a brutal, dismissive review of a film that other, more serious critics eventually felt differently about."
-In addition, Gallo incorrectly stated that the film's final cut was only eight minutes shorter than the Cannes cut, not 26 minutes shorter as Ebert had claimed.
+In addition, Gallo incorrectly claimed, contrary to media reports, that the film's final cut was only eight minutes shorter than the Cannes cut, not 26 minutes shorter as Ebert had noted.